-I am a fourth-year Ph.D. student in Computer Science at Stanford University.
-My advisor is Percy Liang, and my research interests are centered around reading comprehension and semantic parsing, as well as natural language understanding systems that behave predictably and robustly across the entire range of plausible inputs.
+I am a fifth-year Ph.D. student in Computer Science at Stanford University, advised by Percy Liang.
+I am interested in building natural language understanding systems that behave predictably and robustly across the entire range of plausible inputs.
 In the past, I have also worked on various projects in computational biology.
 I am supported by an NSF Graduate Research Fellowship.
-I am currently an intern at Microsoft Research Redmond with Hoifung Poon, working on biomedical machine reading.

 Previously, I was an undergraduate at Stanford University, from which I received a B.S. with Honors in Computer Science and a Minor in Biology in June 2014.